-not incly to be terminated by oar electes or oar nitri, even this type or loss ...
+not intery to be terminated by our electics of our firm, even this type of loss ...

-Oct.
-10, 2014
+Randy Johnston • Oct.
+12, 2014

 Risk mitigation when your practice is attacked is an economic consideration.
 What will breach reporting cost?
 What will recovery cost and time lost be?
 Although we are not likely to be terminated by our clients or our firm, even this type of loss is possible.
 What can we do to minimize the possibility of identity theft, malware, viruses, and attack from attackers?
 By the way, whether you run a private cloud or use public cloud facilities, you have a risk of attack and theft.
 As you might surmise, the public cloud data centers have more sophisticated tools to watch for attacks, but their tools are marginally better at preventing attacks in the first place than properly maintained in-house IT equipment.